 Car ownership is an expensive business.
 From the price of fuel, to car insurance and making sure it’s serviced and passes its MOT every year – it all adds up.

-In fact, the average UK motorist is spending £162 per month on running their car, or almost £2,000 per year, before they even take into account the cost of the vehicle itself, 2018 research from Kwik Fit revealed.
+In fact, the average UK motorist spends £162 per month on car running costs, or almost £2,000 per year, before they even consider the cost of the vehicle itself, 2018 research from Kwik Fit revealed.